-Outdoor Electric Hanging Lantern
+Outdoor Hanging Lantern

 Trying to make your front entrance more attractive or just have a dark spot with a high ceiling.
 A decorative outdoor electric hanging lantern will make your home shine to those entering and passing by.
 This type of fixture adds to the curb appeal of your property and will make a great first impression to all that visit or drive by.

-Lets look at several examples and see how difficult it is to install one of these fixtures.
+Let us look at several examples and see how difficult it is to install one of these fixtures.

-This fixture is die cast aluminum and has a Oriental Bronze finish.
+This fixture is die cast aluminum and has an Oriental Bronze finish.
 The rippled finish on the glass will give you a lot of light and will look amazing from the street.
 The illumination will be more outward than down because of the closed lower part of the fixture.

 The unit uses three candelabra base bulbs with a maximum of 60 watts.
 The bottom of the fixture and the globe has to be removed to change the bulbs.

 The fixture is 24.5 inches tall and 12.5 inches across.
-It comes with a 6 foot chain for hanging.
+It comes with a 6-foot chain for hanging.
 Can be installed in any wet location.
 Weighs 11 pounds, make sure your electric box will handle the weight.

-The Quoizel fixture is made from Brass with a Mystic black Finish in a craftsman design.
+The Quoizel fixture is made from Brass with a Mystic Black Finish in a craftsman design.
 The Clear Beveled Glass will give a large amount of light.
 The bottom of this fixture is open and you will get some light under the fixture.
 A rounded metal band will separate the bottom and top glass openings.

 The single medium base bulb has a maximum of 100 watts.
-The open bottom will make bulb changing a snap.
+The open bottom will make the bulb changing a snap.

-For California residents this fixture is Title 24 Compliant.
+For California residents, this fixture is Title 24 Compliant.

-Looking like an old fashion turn of the century lantern, this fixture is made of metal with a Coffee Bronze finish.
+Looking like an old fashion turn of century lantern, this fixture is made of metal with a Coffee Bronze finish.
 The crackled glass will diffuse the light.
 The bottom of the fixture is closed, this unit will not shine much light downward.

-The die cast aluminum fixture comes in two finishes (Black and a Rust Patina).
+The die-cast aluminum fixture comes in two finishes (Black and a Rust Patina).
 The curved clear glass will allow light to shine 360 degrees around.
 The bottom of the fixture is closed, you will not get any light straight down, be careful of dark spots.

 The four candelabra bulbs with a maximum of 60 watts each will illuminate your area.
 The globe will have to be removed to change the bulb.